 Sign and Symptoms

-The main symptoms of placenta previa usually produce painless, bright red vaginal bleeding after the 27-32 weeks in pregnancy.
+The main symptoms of placenta previa usually produce painless, bright red vaginal bleeding after 27-32 weeks of pregnancy.
 However uterine pain and contractions do not preclude the diagnosis in a woman who presents with vaginal bleeding.
 In many cases, placenta previa remains asymptomatic throughout pregnancy.

 Tests used to diagnose placenta previa include:

-- Transvaginal ultrasound– a small tube placed inside the vagina to look for the uterus its usually shows how close the placenta in the edge or top of the cervix.
+- Transvaginal ultrasound– a small tube placed inside the vagina to look for the uterus it usually shows how close the placenta in the edge or top of the cervix.
 Most beneficial for those patients with posterior placenta previas because of increased clarity of diagnosis, decreased time of scanning, and no increased incidence of hemorrhage.

-- Abdominal ultrasound – a small device use to show the picture of the uterus, it’s usually done in full bladder test.
+- Abdominal ultrasound – a small device used to show the picture of the uterus, it’s usually done in a full bladder test.

 - Doppler ultrasound– A Doppler ultrasound is usually done to check if the placenta has grown into the wall of the uterus.

 - CBC – to look for maternal anemia